michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 14. For they who by the Spirit of Aloha are led, they are the sons of Aloha.

-15. For we have not received the spirit of servitude again unto fear, but we have received the Spirit of the adoptionRucho da-simath benayo: The Spirit of the constituting of sons. of sons, by whom we cry, Father, our Father!
+15. For we have not received the spirit of servitude again unto fear, but we have received the Spirit of the adoption

 16. And the Spirit himself witnesseth with our spirit, that we are the sons of Aloha.